mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Will first work on resolving enemy scoring as mentioned above.
     * Running into some issues determining what exactly is causing the scoring inconsistency.
       * After breaking down the code more, realized that the issue is actually just due to the fact that the game is spawning multiple enemies for each position.
 Will turn globalEnemySpawnedList into a Set instead using the unique id.
+      * Even after converting to a Set, duplicate objects can be added.
+      * Did some research.
+Appears that object uniqueness is not checked for in Sets.
+      * Attempting to JSON.stringify() each enemy.

 * 2024-04-30 - 11.48 hours total